Compatible ideals in Gorenstein rings: Proof of Main Theorem

 \section{Proof of Main Theorem}

-\begin{theorem} Let $R$ be an $F$-finite and $F$-pure quasi-Gorenstein ring of prime characteristic $p>0$ and suppose that $I\subseteq R$ is a compatible ideal.
-Then there exists a finite extension $R\to S$ such that $I=\im(\Hom_R(S,R)\to R)$.
-If $R$ is a domain then $S$ can be chosen to be a domain. \end{theorem}
+\begin{theorem} Let $R$ be an $F$-finite and $F$-pure quasi-Gorenstein ring of prime characteristic $p>0$ and suppose that $I\subseteq R$ is a uniformly compatible ideal.
+Then there exists a finite map $R\to S$ (an extension if $I$ is not contained in any minimal prime) such that $I=\im(\Hom_R(S,R)\to R)$.
+If $R$ is a normal domain and $I \neq 0$, then $S$ can be chosen to be a domain.
+Even better, for each compatible prime $Q$ with $I \not\subseteq Q$ we have that $R_Q \to S_Q$ is \'etale. \end{theorem}

 Our proof is closely related to the method of \cite{HunekeLyubeznikAbsoluteIntegralClosure}.
 However because of our assumptions we are able to use prime avoidance to control the form of the equations that the elements we are adjoining satisfy.